Can Home Inspectors Turn on Breakers

-One of those myths is that home inspectors are not allowed to turn on breakers, or operate water shut off valves.
-Legend has it that turning on breakers can actually burn a house down.
-Although many inspectors purport to know someone, who knows someone, who knew someone that it happened to, I have yet to come across first hand knowledge of such an incident.
+One of those myths is that home inspectors are not allowed to turn on breakers, or operate water valves.
+In fact, legend has it that turning on breakers can actually burn a house down.
+Of course many inspectors purport to know someone, who knows someone, who knew someone that it happened to.
+In reality, I have yet to come across first hand knowledge of such an incident.

 Knowledgeable home inspectors can appreciate the irony that one function of a circuit breaker is to prevent fires.
-A circuit breaker is designed to shut off power to a circuit during faults to prevent the wire from being overloaded, over heating, and starting a fire.
+A circuit breaker is designed to shut off power to a circuit during faults.
+As a result the wires are prevented from being overloaded, over heated, and starting a fire.

-Even if these fables are based on a singular, or extraordinarily rare occasion of a fire started by turning on a breaker, it would not be enough to justify the dread that overcomes inspectors when approaching a circuit breaker in the off position.
+Perhaps these fables are based on a singular, or rare occasion of a fire started by turning on a breaker.
+In reality, thats not enough to justify the dread that overcomes inspectors when approaching a circuit breaker in the off position.

 If turning on a breaker does start a fire, that means the breaker is defective, and that is incredibly important information for a homebuyer to be given – which is the entire purpose of the home inspection.